Why wasn't my garbage or recycling picked up?

 How does the Green Waste Program work?

-Can I use plastic bags for the Wednesday Green Waste Day?
+Can I use plastic bags for Green Waste?

-No. Green waste must be loose in trash cans or tied into 2' by 4' bundles.
-The Wednesday crew picks up green waste and takes it directly to a composting facility.
+No. Green waste must be placed in the green trash cart.
+The Green Waste crews picks up green waste and takes it directly to a composting facility.
 The load cannot be contaminated with plastic bags or trash.

-I had cactus in a trash can for Green Waste Day, why didn't the crew empty the can?
+I had cactus in my trash cart.
+Why didn't the crew empty the cart?

-Cactus is our Green Waste Day exception.
-Because uncovered cactus needles can be prone to displacement, we advise customers to place cactus in paper grocery bag or in a double plastic bag and place it with your regular trash on your regular collection day.
-Please do not place loose cactus inside the trash can.
+Cactus is our Green Waste exception.
+Because uncovered cactus needles can be prone to displacement, we advise customers to place cactus in paper grocery bag or in a double plastic bag and place it with your regular trash cart on your regular collection day.
+Please do not place loose cactus inside the trash cart.

 What is Once-Weekly?